Beef Walk Ballinrobe Mayo

 The suckler system is quite simple – a herd of top-quality E and U-grade cows capable of calving a top-quality calf and the ability to feed that calf with an abundance of milk.
 Also, that cow must calve every 365 days – a calving interval of 363 days was achieved in 2023/2024.

-Calving starts on January 1st annually with all cows calved in six weeks.
+Calving starts on January 1st annually with all cows calved by the end of March.
 Top-quality grass is introduced at the end of March when the pairings are turned out for the year.
 While this might be considered late, early spring grass is prioritised for the early lambing ewes.

 The cattle rotationally graze a 10-12 ac block on the home farm which is laid out in paddocks under a leader-follower system.
 The calves graze ahead of the cows allowing them to utilise quality, leafy grass before the cows.
 This also allows Martin to introduce meal prior to weaning.
 In 2023, average 200-day weights stood at 315 kg for the males, while the females weighed 271kg at that stage.